ArthurGareginyan/anarcho-notepad/README.md

 This theme is open-sourced software licensed under the [GNU General Public License, version 3 (GPLv3)](http://www.gnu.org/licenses/gpl-3.0.html) and is distributed free of charge.

-Commercial licensing (e.g. for projects that can’t use an open-source license) is available upon request.

 ## Author